 The principal author of these regulations is Vernon S. Carter of the Office of the Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities).
 However, other personnel from the IRS and Treasury participated in their development.

 Amendments to the Regulations

-Accordingly, 26 CFR part 1 is proposed to be amended as follows:
+Accordingly, 26 CFR part 1 is amended as follows:

 Paragraph 1.
-The authority citation for part 1 is amended to read in part as follows:
+The authority citation for part 1 is amended to read, in part, as follows: